Afudu/P12_OpenClassroom/README.md

     ```

 ## Testing the application
-After the server has started, log in to the Django admin site, with the superuser account created above.
+After the server has started, log in to the Django admin site, with the Management user account created above.

-You can then create a Management user who will also be able to log into the Admin portal and create Sales and Support users.
+The Management user will also be able to create Sales and Support users from the Django Admin interface or via Postman.

 * Django Admin: http://localhost:8000/admin/